Polarized 3D system: Advantages and disadvantages

 Compared to anaglyph images, the use of polarized 3D glasses produces a full-color image that is considerably more comfortable to watch and is not subject to binocular rivalry.
-However, it requires a significant increase in expense: even the low cost polarized glasses typically cost 50% more than comparable red-cyan filters, and while anaglyph 3-D films can be printed on one line of film, a polarized film was often done with a special set up that uses two projectors.
+However, it requires a significant increase in expense: even the low cost polarized glasses typically cost 50% more than comparable red-cyan filters, and while anaglyph 3D films can be printed on one line of film, a polarized film was often done with a special set up that uses two projectors.
 The use of multiple projectors also raises issues with synchronization, and a poorly synchronized film would negate any increased comfort from the use of polarization.
-This problem was solved by a number of single strip polarized systems which were standard in the 1980s.
+This problem was solved by a number of single-strip polarized systems which were standard in the 1980s.

 Particularly with the linear polarization schemes popular since the 1950s, the use of linear polarization meant that a level head was required for any sort of comfortable viewing; any effort to tilt the head sideways would result in the polarization failing, ghosting, and both eyes seeing both images.
 Circular polarization has alleviated this problem, allowing viewers to tilt their heads slightly (although any offset between the eye plane and the original camera plane will still interfere with the perception of depth).

 Because neutral-gray linear-polarizing filters are easily manufactured, correct color rendition is possible.
 Circular-polarizing filters often have a slight brownish tint, which may be compensated for during projection.

-Until 2011, home 3D television and home 3D computer primarily used active shutter glasses with LCD or plasma displays.
+Until 2011, home 3D television and home 3D computers primarily used active shutter glasses with LCD or plasma displays.
 TV manufacturers (LG, Vizio) have introduced displays with horizontal polarizing stripes overlaying the screen.
 The stripes alternate polarization with each line.
 This permits using relatively inexpensive passive viewing glasses, similar to those for movies.
 The principal disadvantage is that each polarization can display only half as many scanning lines.